OpeOginni/your-flow-token/README.md

 <img src="./images/yourflow-logo2.svg" alt="YourFlowToken" width="50px" style="margin-right: 30px;">

 This hackathon project is a NextJS website that allows users to create tokens on the Flow Blockchain with just a few clicks.
-The project utilizes NextJS, ChakraUI, the @onflow/fcl package, JavaScript, and the Cadence.
+The project utilizes NextJS, ChakraUI, the @onflow/fcl package, JavaScript, NFT.Storage and the Cadence Language.
 By connecting their wallet and providing the necessary details, users can easily generate tokens on the Flow Blockchain.

 ## Flow Blockchain: A Seamless Wallet Experience